dsacre/mididings/doc/units.rst

     ::

-        # route all events to output 'synth', channel 1, and set the volume to 100
+        # route all events to output 'synth', channel 1, and set volume to 100
         Output('synth', 1, volume=100)

 .. autoclass:: OutputTemplate

     ::

-        # define an instrument by specifying its output port, channel, program
+        # define an instrument by specifying its output port, channel,
-        # number and transposition, then use the same instrument in two different
+        # program number and transposition, then use the same instrument
-        # patches at different volumes
+        # in two different patches at different volumes
         synth = Transpose(12) >> OutputTemplate('synth', 1, 42)

         patch1 = synth(64)